Kathmandu - Lhasa - Xigatse- Xegar – Base Camp (BC) – Advanced Base Camp (ABC) - North Col (NC) - Summit – BC - Kathmandu

 High camps – 1 tent for 2-3 members

-Meals in the BC, IBC, ABC and the NCC– 3 times a day, prepared by Nepalese cooks with the help of Tibetan kitchen-boys on gas stoves in kitchen tents.
+Meals in the BC, IBC, ABC and the NCC– 3 times a day, Nepalese cooks with the help of Tibetan kitchen-boys on gas stoves in kitchen tents.
 In these camps you can get any amount of hot water for washing and boiled water for drinking.
 We eat in spacious mess tents equipped with tables and chairs.

 Food for the ascent – we provide special light-weight dehydrated food-stuffs made by western companies and in the camp higher the NC your Sherpa cook for you on gas stoves.
 The cooking is simple, just add boiled water and wait a bit.
 Water is melted snow.